 If nerve or muscle damage is the cause of your fecal incontinence, exercises and physical therapy can help improve function and strength.
 These exercises include bowel training and biofeedback.

 Biofeedback is a technique taught by specially trained physiotherapists that can increase anal muscle strength, allowing patients to learn to relax or contract their pelvic floor muscles.
 Medication can also help some patients with fecal incontinence, but surgery is rarely needed.

 Dr. Paonessa takes the time to listen to your symptoms and will help you to adjust your daily routine and habits.
 Her goal is to get you out of the house and back to the activities you enjoy doing.

 You don’t need to struggle with or feel embarrassed about fecal incontinence.
-Let Dr. Paonessa help improve your quality of life by scheduling a consultation at Paonessa Colon & Rectal Surgery, PC, or booking an appointment online today.
+Let Dr. Paonessa help improve your quality of life by scheduling a consultation at Paonessa Colon & Rectal Surgery, PC, today.